cfengine/modules/management/package-method-ansible-galaxy-collection/README.md

     package_policy => "add";
 ```

 Note that there is not a command option in ansible-galaxy to uninstall collections so that will result in no changes being made and a warning message.
+Ansible documentation suggests [removing collections with rm](https://docs.ansible.com/projects/ansible/latest/collections_guide/collections_installing.html#removing-a-collection)

 ## Installation